 All drivers under the age of 21 are required to log 120 hours of supervised driving.
-Learners who have obtained their Learners Permit prior to 1 November 2017 require a minimum of 10 hours night driving and recorded in your log book as part of the 120 hours.
-If you obtained your Learners Permit on or after 1 November 2017 you will require 20 hours of night driving, recorded in your log book and part of your total 120 hours.
+Learners who have obtained their Learners Permit prior to 1 November 2017 require a minimum of 20 hours night driving and recorded in your learners logbook app (online) as part of the 120 hours.
+If you obtained your Learners Permit on or after 1 November 2017 you will require 20 hours of night driving, recorded in your learners logbook app (online) and part of your total 120 hours.

-These hours must be recorded in an official learner logbook before being allowed to take the driving test.
+These hours must be recorded in your learners logbook app (online) before being allowed to take the driving test.